bluewitch/dwulf-manifesto/EagleDAO/BizDev.md

 # BizDev, Business Development
 ![](images/dwn_merchant.jpg)

-This is the pure acquisition of business and enterprise clients.
-We are always looking for sales and contacts to conventional businesses that wish to adopt some mechanism of their business model to Polkadot.
+This is the pure acquisition of business and enterprise clients, investors and partners.
+BizDev is the front end to businesses that want to adopt to Web3, in full capacity.
+Focus on user firiendly tools, with a strong UI and UX.
+BizDev is also where contracts are bound to service agreements and consulting guidence.
+Sales and contacts to conventional businesses that wish to adopt some mechanism of their business model to Polkadot.

 # A.I.
 Agent BIANA
-- media
+- Media
-- legal
+- Legal
+BIANA is the A.I. agent for the Eagle DAO, a stage director and contract queen rolled into 1.
+BIANA is all about entertainment, ettiqute and (legal) protocol.

+---
+# Eagle DAO Business Clients
-I have been active in BizDev, however, I lean more towards DevRel.
-Despite this, here is our list of clients for our Eagle DAO consulting division:
+Here is our list of clients for our Eagle DAO consulting division:

 # Wheel House (Construction)
 Our case study for Wheel House is to deploy a chain that will manage payroll and escrow systems that are interlaced with a scheduling system.